-I used to be in awe of those people who know how to politely decline an invitation and not hurt your feelings.
-The ones who respond in a timely manner and manage to diplomatically say no. The ones who put themselves first, but manage not to ruin the relationship.
-The ones you end up respecting more, with a feeling of, ‘Why can’t I be like that?”
+Everyone knows one of those people.
+The ones who respond in a timely manner and manage to diplomatically say no. The ones who can put themselves first without managing to ruin a relationship.
+The ones you end up respecting more, with a feeling of, “Why can’t I be like that?”
 Tired of being a ‘yes-person’, I went on a mission to learn how to say no politely.

-Through LinkedIn, I realised my time in Bali crossed over with a contact I was desperate to meet with.
+Through LinkedIn, I realized my time in Bali crossed over with a contact I was desperate to meet with.
 Via email, we arranged to meet and I got busy preparing a list of questions.
 I was ready for a 30-minute poolside mocktail and non-interrogation interrogation.

 At first, the disappointment was so sharp I wanted to cry.
-This was a contact I needed to reassure me our business model was sound and that working parents needed what we had to share.
+This was a contact I needed to reassure me our business model was sound and that working caregivers needed what we had to share.
 The rejection made me question what I had to offer.

 What struck me then was the confidence in the no. The perfectly pitched Yes, No, Yes.
-She had managed to do what I always wanted to be able to do: respond immediately, be polite, be personal, be confident and put myself first.
+She had managed to do what I always wanted to be able to do — respond immediately, be polite, be personal, be confident, and put myself first.

-Don’t be afraid – Say no with confidence, especially if you really don’t want to do something or don’t have time.
+Don’t be afraid.
+Say no with confidence, especially if you really don’t want to do something or don’t have time.

-Respond in a timely manner – The longer you put it off, the harder it will be to say no.
+Respond in a timely manner.
+The longer you put it off, the harder it will be to say no.

-Be authentic – Avoid telling white lies.
+Be authentic.
+Avoid telling white lies.
 No one can say yes to everything all of the time.
 Lying only leads to (more) guilt.

 If you need some polite ways to decline, here are some great examples:

-- I’m really sorry I can’t help you, but I would love to recommend someone else
+- I’m really sorry I can’t help you, but I would love to recommend someone else.

-- Thank you, however I have just committed to three other priorities and this is not something I will be able to fit in.
+- Thank you, however, I have just committed to three other priorities and this is not something I will be able to fit in.
 I can help connect you with some of my contacts if you like?

-Written by Jodi Geddes, Co-founder of Circle In.
+Written by Jodi Geddes, co-founder of Circle In.